dagster-io/dagster/docs/docs-beta/docs/guides/tbd/selection-syntax.md

 - Define a job that targets a selection of assets
 - Select a set of assets to view in the Dagster UI
-- Select a set of assets for an ad-hoc run
+- Select a set of assets for an adhoc run

 ## Syntax usage